EnergySystemsModellingLab/muse_teaching_kit/readme.md

         python -m pip install -r requirements.txt
         python -m ipykernel install --name=muse_kernel

-The latest version of the course was generated using Python version 3.12, and MUSE version x.x.x.
+The latest version of the course was generated using Python version 3.12, and MUSE version 1.2.1.

 You must also have [pandoc](https://pandoc.org/) installed on your machine.